 2.02 Charges, Billing and Payment

 The Subscriber is responsible for paying all charges, plus all applicable taxes thereon, for the Services subscribed from Comwave (these charges are subject to change from time to time at the sole discretion of Comwave without notice to the Subscriber), including for all calls: (i) made via the Subscriber's telephones or telecommunications systems; (ii) made using any number or authorization access code assigned to the Subscriber; and (iii) which are charged to the Subscriber's account.
 The Subscriber is responsible for the security of the Subscriber's authorization codes, and access to the Subscriber's telephones and telecommunications systems.
 NSF and all refused payments shall incur a $25 administrative fee per occurrence.
 Credit card charge-backs will incur a $50 administration fee.
-Comwave reserves the right to charge a 30% administrative fee or $50; whichever is greater, for all accounts remitted to collections.
+Comwave reserves the right to charge a $50 administration fee for all accounts remitted to collection.
+Once the account is placed with a collection agency a 2% per month interest (24% Annum) will be applied to the overall outstanding balance until such time that the balance is cleared.
 Due to billing software limitations any reference to Tax 1 or T1 outside of Ontario Canada, is in fact an additional service charge and not a government tax.
 In Ontario Canada, T1 is Provincial sales tax.
 Calls to Toll Free numbers will be billed at our North American long distance rate.
 Calls to mobile phones in some overseas destinations are billed at higher rates.
 Rates are listed on our website.
 Your rates may be different based on your package.
 If you have received equipment or software from Comwave for the purpose of providing you Comwave Services, (Home Phone, Internet, etc) you will be billed for these devices.
-These are typically but not limited to modems, VoIP telephone adapters, routers, modems etc that are reasonably required to provide you with the Services.
+These are typically but not limited to modems, VoIP telephone adapters, routers, and modems etc that are reasonably required to provide you with the Services.

 2.03 Charges will commence as of the Activation Date of the Service(s)